abdirahman-yy/abdirahman-yy/README.md

 - 🔭 I’m currently working on Android / iOS Development using React Native
 - 😄 I’m looking to collaborate on swift && java projects 👩‍💻
 - 📫 How to reach me: https://www.linkedin.com/in/abdirahmanmohamed/ or IG: abdirahman_yy
-- ⚡ Fun fact: I enjoy playing and watching futbal -- HUGE Real Madrid Fan 🇪🇸
+- ⚡ Fun fact: HUGE Real Madrid Fan 🇪🇸

 <!--
 **abdirahman-yy/abdirahman-yy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.